Documentation

 4. Select a notification channel to receive alerts

-5. Choose the task type (Simple Interval or Cron Expression)
+5. Choose the task type (Simple or Cron)

 8. Click "Create Scheduled Task" to save your configuration